MiDataInt/mdi-script-generator/static/mdi-intro.md

 - **Configure** - set the options to store in your script

 - **Download** - view the script contents and download to your computer

+- **Usage** - additional instructions for using your script on Windows or Mac computers

 - **Share** - get a link to help others create a script with similar options as your own (optional)